5 Venetian dialect phrases for travelers visiting the region

 Big drinkers in nature, Venetians can also be big savers.
 Drinking on an empty stomach means getting drunker quickly, and saving money on more spritz in the process.

 “No matter the number of stories circling the origin, one thing’s clear: Venetians take their wine very seriously!”

 FOLLOWING THE RIVERA

-Un’ombra de vin
+3. Un’ombra de vin — Venetian dialect phrases

 In standard Italian, ‘un’ombra de vin’ is ‘un bicchiere di vino’.

-That said, in Veneto, you shouldn’t ask for any place to eat, but one where you can eat well.
+That said, in Veneto, you shouldn’t ask for a place to eat, but one where you can eat well.
 Many will be delighted to answer, as well offer all the essential details.
-On top of that, you’ll firmly be on your way to becoming a true Venetian.
+On top of that, you’ll firmly be on your way to thinking like a true Venetian.

-‘Lo speo’, or ‘lo spiedo’ in standard Italian, is a favorite, and ridiculously tasty, Venetian pastime!
+‘Lo speo’, or ‘lo spiedo’ in standard Italian, is a favorite, and ridiculously tasty, Venetian pastime.
 A ‘speo’ is essentially a spit roast, and whether the animal’s big or small, it’s going on the speo.

 “A popular Venetian word, and one you hear frequently is Bon/vabon.”